Skip to content

 Nodes-max capacity=2

-Note: By default, new node groups inherit the version of Kubernetes from the control plane (–version=auto).
-You can specify a different version of Kubernetes (for example, version=1.27).
+Note: By default, new node groups inherit the version of Kubernetes from the control plane.
+You can specify a different version of Kubernetes, for example, version=1.27.
 To use the latest version of Kubernetes, run the –version=latest command.

-To confirm that the new node groups are attached to the cluster and verify that the nodes have joined the cluster, run these commands:
+2. To confirm that the new node groups are attached to the cluster and verify that the nodes have joined the cluster, run the following command:

-In the output, confirm that the node's status is READY and the node group status is ACTIVE.
-For example:
+3. In the output, confirm that the node group status is ACTIVE and the node status is READY.

 CLUSTER NODEGROUP STATUS CREATED MIN SIZE MAX SIZE DESIRED CAPACITY INSTANCE TYPE IMAGE ID ASG NAME TYPE